suffolklibraries/lgc/content/collections/events/discovereads-sally-vickers.md

     content:
       -
         type: text
-        text: 'Join us for an author talk with locked-room murder mystery novelist Tom Mead, as part of our ' -
+        text: 'Join us for an author talk with lecturer, psychoanalyst and novelist Salley Vickers, as part of our ' -
         type: text
         marks: